jbkroner/TalkTurbo/README.md

 # TalkTurbo

 TalkTurbo is a lightweight chatbot platform for Discord that queries the OpenAI GPT 3.5 Turbo model.
-TalkTurbo features simple controls for system prompting, context management, response length, and temperature.
+TalkTurbo features simple controls for system prompting, context management, and Dalle-E image generation.
 It also utilizes the OpenAI Moderation Endpoint to protect your API key from abuse.

 Once TalkTurbo is added to your server you can talk to the bot by @ing it or using the slash commands.